bafanarw/bafana-programming-challenge/README.md

 ## What you can expect from us:

-- Figma designs to work from
+- Adobe XD designs to work from
 - A small but excellent team that you will be working close with
 - A backend team that will provide guidance and assistance Flexible work hours
 - Safe and accommodating environment to express your creativity